 Marcello’s recent projects include:

-- Mid Term Evaluation of the UNDP/GEF Project, ‘Enhancing Resilience of tourism-reliant communities to climate, change ‘risks with SMA
+- Mid Term Evaluation of the UNDP/GEF Project, ‘Enhancing Resilience of tourism-reliant communities to climate, change risks’ with SMA Tourism

 - “Mainstreaming Biodiversity Conservation into the Operation of the Tourism and Fisheries Sectors in the Archipelagos of Panama” for UNDP, GEF and ARAP

-- Developing a Sustainable Tourism Model for the Exuma Cays Land Sea Park in Bahamas for a GEF project and Bahamas National Trust with SMA.
+- Developing a Sustainable Tourism Model for the Exuma Cays Land Sea Park in Bahamas for a GEF project and Bahamas National Trust with SMA Tourism

 Emma is a marine protected areas specialist and the SMA link to the Caribbean region.
 She recently worked with SMA in preparing a Sustainable Tourism Model for the Bahamas.